 Distinguished Lecturer: Dr. Jules White, Director of Future of Learning & Generative AI, Professor of Computer Science, Vanderbilt University

-• Time and location: 5-7 p.m. at Direct Supply Innovation Technology Center (livestream link to come for online viewing)
+• Time and location: 5-8 p.m. at Direct Supply Innovation Technology Center, including networking and reception

 • Attendees: MSOE students, faculty, staff, alumni and community members